jefferywmoore/CISSP-Study-Resources/CISSP-Domain-6-Objectives.md

         - act: formally do the management review

 - 6.3.3 Key performance and risk indicators
-    - Key Performance Indicator (KPIs) are measures that provide significance of showing the performance an ISMS compared to stated goals
+    - **Key Performance Indicator (KPIs)**: measures that provide significance of showing the performance an ISMS compared to stated goals
     - Choose the factors that can show the state of security
     - Define baselines for some (or better yet all) of the factors
     - Develop a plan for periodically capturing factor values (use automation!)